 - To learn more about the Privacy Shield Principles, and to view our certification, please visit https://www.privacyshield.gov.

 Disclosure for national security or law enforcement

-- We may be required to share your personal data to public authorities and law enforcement agencies in response to lawful requests, including requests to meet national security and law enforcement requirements.
+- We may be required to share your personal data with public authorities and law enforcement agencies in response to lawful requests, including requests to meet national security and law enforcement requirements.

 Resolution of Privacy Shield queries and complaint mechanism

 - If you have a Privacy Shield-related (or general privacy-related) query or complaint, we encourage you to contact us (see contact details above) as a first step.
 Any unresolved complaints may be referred to our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
-You may also contact your local supervisory authority within the European Economic Area.
+You may also contact your local supervisory authority within the European Economic Area or the United Kingdom.

 - Under certain conditions, more fully described on the Privacy Shield website, including when other dispute resolution procedures have been exhausted, you may invoke binding arbitration.